Defending Human Rights of Young Offenders

 The initiatives are aimed at addressing discrimination and violence against offenders from minority groups, who have limited or no independent access to support services available in prison.
 Reports on deaths in custody and the rise in levels of hate crimes reflect the need for independent support.

-The Zahid Mubarek Trust
+Charity information: The Zahid Mubarek Trust

 A number of statutory reports and investigations highlight the need for independence especially with regard to complaints and monitoring systems.
 Despite of some progress made in the prison service system, the issue of racial equality and safety and wellbeing of offenders from minority backgrounds is not yet guaranteed.
 Visits to prisons provided overwhelming evidence of discrimination, harassment, bullying and violence perpetrated against BME offenders both by prison staff and fellow offenders.